linagora-labs/MinecraftStucturedDialogueCorpus/data/readme.txt

-We annotated all except for 7 dialoguyes in the original Minecraft Discourse Corpus.
+We annotated all except for 7 dialogues in the original Minecraft Discourse Corpus.
 We preserve the original splits in these files:

 TRAIN_307